Elpitech/spi_builder/README.md

 *.full.padded - image for h/w programmer, padded with zeros
 *.flash.img - image for software flashing via UEFI Shell

-Building for a non-default board:

-List available targets
+Build options:

+To build for other boards, list available targets.
+For example:

 $ make list

-HDMI/LVDS board et101-mb-1.1-rev2 (same for et101-mb-1.1-rev1.1 with genuine stm32):
-$ make BOARD=et101-v2-lvds

-HDMI/DP board et101-mb-1.2-rev2 (same for et101-mb-1.2-rev1.2 with genuine stm32):
-$ make BOARD=et101-v2-dp

-The couple of earlier boards with genuine stm32 chips have dedicated *.dts files with some extended functionality not available on the clones.
-These boards are not manufactured anymore, but you can build dedicated images for them anyways:

-et101-mb-1.1-rev1.1:
-$ make BOARD=et101-lvds
-et101-mb-1.2-rev1.2
-$ make BOARD=et101-dp
+$ make BOARD=et121

 Sometimes RAM modules do not work well with the default 2400 frequency.
-In this case, you can build an image with non-default (reduced) memory frequency:
+In this case, you can build an image with non-default (reduced) memory frequency.
+For
+example:
-$ make BOARD=et101-v2-dp MAX_FREQ=2133
+$ make MAX_FREQ=2133

 Hardware flashing
 =================

-The following instructions assume the DB101-C programmer board is used.
-If using something else, please beware of the following:
-- The level of UART and SPI signals on ET101 board is 1.8 Volts.
-  Do NOT use adapters (USB-UART, SPI, etc) with 3.3 or 5 Volts level since the board can be permanently damaged.
-- Do NOT plug the standard 20-pin JTAG cable directly into XP8 slot.
-  It will damage the board.
+Flashing with DB101-D programmer:

 Configure BMC console file for minicom: